JochenHiller/jvm-perftests/SPECjvm2008/README.md

 ## Open Issues

 * run tests over night on MacOSX
-* check how much tests run on JavaSE Embedded
+* check which tests run on JavaSE Embedded